 These insights are derived by working with our Big Data & Artificial Intelligence-powered StartUs Insights Discovery Platform, covering 3 790 000+ startups & scaleups globally.
 As the world’s largest resource for data on emerging companies, the SaaS platform enables you to identify relevant technologies and industry trends quickly & exhaustively.

-Tree Map reveals the Impact of the Top 10 Satellite Trends & Technologies
+Tree Map reveals the Impact of the Top 10 Satellite Industry Trends

 Global Startup Heat Map covers Satellite Technology Startups & Scaleups

 The Global Startup Heat Map below highlights the global distribution of the 1300+ exemplary startups that we analyzed for this research.
-Created through the StartUs Insights Discovery Platform, the Heat Map reveals that the US and the UK lead the way with a high concentration of startups & scaleups, followed by India and Europe.
+Created through the StartUs Insights Discovery Platform, the Heat Map reveals high startup activity in the US and UK, followed by Europe and India.

 Below, you get to meet 20 out of these 1361 promising startups & scaleups as well as the solutions they develop.
-These satellite technology startups are hand-picked based on criteria such as founding year, location, funding raised, and more.
+These innovative satellite technologies are hand-picked based on criteria such as founding year, location, funding raised & more.
 Depending on your specific needs, your top picks might look entirely different.

 Top 10 Satellite Technology Trends in 2024

 Galaxy Space provides Communication Services via Smallsats

 Galaxy Space, a scaleup from China, mass produces small satellites with modular components and small structures.
 The startup has already sent 1000 small satellites, equipped with innovative communication payloads, like constellations in the 500-1000km LEO.
 These constellations provide 5G network coverage and broadband services to users across the globe.
 They also serve industries such as aviation, marine, automobile, and manufacturing and are used for emergency response and ecological protection.

 Mission Space predicts Space Weather using LEO Constellations